 This course covers some of the general-purpose data structures and includes some basics of algorithms.
-It is aimed at helping you understand the reasons for choosing structures or algorithms for software development.
+It aims helping students understand the reasons for choosing structures or algorithms for software development.
 Topics covered include managing abstract data types, time complexity, linked list, stack, queue, tree, heap, sorting, hash, and graphs.
-Students learn a systematic approach to organizing, writing and debugging medium-sized programs through a useful set of algorithmic data structures.
-They learn to develop useful data structures for organizing and representing data to solve real problems.
-They are also provided with many chances to practice C/C++ programming skills.
+Students learn a systematic approach to organizing, writing, and debugging medium-sized programs through a useful set of algorithmic data structures.
+They learn to develop useful data structures for organizing, representing data to solve real problems and practicing C/C++ coding skills.